 COOPERATIVE CHARTING AND GEODETIC MARKER REVOVERY

-Through an agreement with the National Oceanic and Atmospheric Administration (NOAA) and the United States Power Squadrons (USPS) the Catawba Sail and Power Squadron assists NOAA through a program called Cooperative Charting, correcting Nautical Charts.
+Through an agreement with the National Oceanic and Atmospheric Administration (NOAA) and the America's Boating Club of the Catawba assists NOAA through a program called Cooperative Charting, correcting Nautical Charts.

 This is a public service whereby we contribute our time to do this work which is of great value to the agencies responsible for the upkeep and publishing of this valuable data.
 We utilize our knowledge of piloting, navigation, positioning, measuring and logical skills to contribute to these databases.
 The government allows us to deduct all of our Cooperative Charting expenses from our taxable income as a section 501(C)3 deduction.
 New in 2015 is a related program known as Geodetic Marker Revovery.
 This program assists the National Geodetic Survery, a branch of NOAA by locating and reporting on te condition of geodetic markers placed throughout the local area.
 Further information about Cooperative Charting and Geodetic Marker Recovery can be found on our dedicated page by CLICKING HERE.